-The Sahyadri Classic has two distances and four total categories.
+The Sahyadri Classic has two distances and six total categories.

-- 4 Ghats Challenge – Men Masters (Competitive, prizes for first 10 finishers)
+- 4 Ghats Challenge – Men Masters (40 years and above)

 4 Ghats Challenge